mandiant/flare-wmi/python-cim/doc/tutorial-wmikatz.md

   this page not mapped to a logical page (unallocated page)
 ```

+review the region manually, and note it looks like a class definition:

 ```
 $ python dump_page.py --addressing_mode physical .
 0xd0 | xxd